 Observability is about instrumenting systems so that not only can you detect issues quickly, but after the fact, you have data necessary to understand what happened.
 In a broader sense, observability is about how well the internal state of systems can be inferred from the knowledge you gain by observing its outputs.

 There are a lot of reasons to use an observability tool; the cloud is largely driven by emergent properties and activities you can’t predict.
-Things break and DevOps tools for continuous monitoring and observability help you pinpoint the source of the failure and get back on track more quickly.
+Things break and a DevOps tool for continuous monitoring and observability will help you pinpoint the source of the failure and get back on track more quickly.

 Log management consists of the processes and policies governing generation, analysis, transmission, archiving, storage, and disposal of the log data created within an application.
 Automated log management tools do the work of handling these large volumes of data.

 Logs are a fact of life.
 Applications generate an enormous amount of data, and you’re constantly referring to that data to understand how your systems are behaving.

 There are also compliance requirements that demand that you record the activity of applications for compliance and security: who logged in and when, and what they did while they were logged in.
 This information needs to be stored, sometimes for years, depending on the requirements for your software.
 There really isn’t a reason any developer wouldn’t be using these tools.

 In From Pots and Vats To Programs and Apps by Gordon Haff and William Henry of Red Hat, Haff defines Kubernetes as follows:

 “Kubernetes, or k8s, is an open-source platform that automates Linux container operations.
 It eliminates many of the manual processes involved in deploying and scaling containerized applications.
 In other words, you can cluster together groups of hosts running Linux containers, and Kubernetes helps you easily and efficiently manage those clusters.”

 Automated tools for container management do the work of orchestrating containerized resources efficiently.